Sports Illustrated for Women: History

 The magazine went through a makeover and name change (to SI Women) in September 2001, after Susan Casey, former Editor of Outside, took over from Sandy Bailey, as Editor in Chief.
 Research showed that, "women are more interested in sports as participants than fans, unlike men."
 That year, the magazine expanded, planning 10 issues per year and revamping its content to, "a wider range of activities pursued by today's modern, active women," including participatory sports with sections on training and adventure travel.
 In 2002, SI Women received a nomination for General Excellence from the National Magazine Awards.

 Last issue

 On 14 October 2002, SI Women announced that December 2002 would be its last issue.
 President Ann S. Moore cited the downturn in the ad economy, stating, "SI Women needed a significant investment to reach its potential", and, "The investment climate was simply not on our side."

-Controversy

-Sports Illustrated swimsuit edition was created with the intentions of celebrating women and exposing their beauty, however it has caused uproar within the media lately.
-In a study done by the Department of Sociology at the University of Louisville, it was found that out of the 716 regular Sports Illustrated magazines published between 2000 and 2011, only 35 of the covers featured female athletes.
-These surprising numbers have gotten increasingly worse considering between 1954 and 1965 women were given about 12.6% of cover images, according to the study.

-According to Walter Bingham, SI writer and editor, many people want to do away with the swimsuit edition but it is their biggest money maker so they never could.
-About the evolution of the magazine, "the suits got skimpier and skimpier, the models' attributes bigger and bigger," Bingham wrote in 2010 in the Cape Cod Times.